livewire/livewire/docs/computed-properties.md

 ### Omitting the render method

 In Livewire, another way to cut down on boilerplate in your components is by omitting the `render()` method entirely.
-Livewire will use its own `render()` method returning the corresponding Blade view by convention.
+When omitted, Livewire will use its own `render()` method returning the corresponding Blade view by convention.

 In these case, you obviously don't have a `render()` method from which you can pass data into a Blade view.